Bocconi Test: 17 Questions About the Test Answered (2025 edition)

 5. What is the average SAT score for Bocconi?

-We have heard from our students applying to Bocconi that the average SAT score is now 1350.
+We have heard from our students applying to Bocconi that the average SAT score is 1350.
 Therefore, you need to have a 1350 or above for the maximum competitive advantage to get accepted to Bocconi.
 Since we also teach SAT, we know that this score is NOT easy to achieve.
+Updated for 2025: The average ACCEPTED SAT score was 1420 for the last admissions cycle.

 6. Is the Bocconi test online?